embeddedartistry/athena-bootloader/README.md

 ## Flashing Applications via Serial

-Ariadne is built off of the standard Arduino AVR bootloaders.
+Athena is built off of the standard Arduino AVR bootloaders.
 Serial upload capabilities are preserved.
 Serial uploads work even when an Ethernet shield is not installed.

 To flash an application over USB/Serial: